Botox for Hyperhidrosis

 Neurotoxin injections for hyperhidrosis do not require any downtime.
 Immediately following the injections, you may be asked to avoid strenuous exercise for about 24 hours, but you can otherwise go about your routine as normal.
 You may experience some redness, swelling, or bruising at the injection site which should resolve itself quickly.
 Typically, patients will notice their results starting at about two days after they receive their injections, with more complete relief from hyperhidrosis at about two weeks or less.

-Botox, Dysport, and Xeomin results are temporary.
+Botox or Dysport results are temporary.
 On average, hyperhidrosis patients will see results that last about four to eight months.
 After this time, you can receive maintenance injections.
 During your consultation, your injector can help you develop a treatment plan to address your hyperhidrosis long-term, including scheduling routine injections as necessary.
 Many patients will see their results last longer as they continue to receive repeated injections.

 Schedule a Consultation